ziaxgit/GrocerKart/README.md

 # GrocerKart
-A custom iOS built for a restaurant that simplifies supply management, making it easier to order weekly groceries efficiently and keep track of inventory.
+A custom iOS app built for a restaurant that simplifies supply management, making it easier to order weekly groceries efficiently and keep track of inventory.

 [App store link](https://apps.apple.com/us/app/grocerkart/id6502514835?platform=iphone)